Thank you for your interest in the Neurology residency program at the University of Missouri.

 Applicant Interviews

-All interviews will be conducted virtually as per AAMC Interview Guidance for the 2022-2023 Residency Cycle (AAMC Interview Guidance)
+All interviews will be conducted virtually on zoom for the 2025-2026 Residency Cycle.

 Interviews are by invitation only.
 Please do not call or email to check on the status of your application.

-When you receive your invitation to interview, you will need to respond as quickly as possible and schedule your interview date on ERAS.
+When you receive your invitation to interview, from Thalamus, you will need to respond as quickly as possible to schedule your interview date.
 After your interview date is confirmed, you will receive a confirmation email with instructions for your interview.

 Candidates will attend a “virtual dinner” with current Neurology residents the evening prior to interview day.
-There will be an additional informal session on the interview day with current residents.
-Faculty will not be present for these sessions to allow open communication between applicants and residents.
+Faculty will not be present for this session to allow open communication between applicants and residents.

 Candidates will be formally interviewed in a one-on-one setting rotating through several departmental interviewers.